-AH 285 Health Care Leadership
+AH 285 Health Care Leadership and Management

-Students will learn the basic knowledge skills, principles, and foundations necessary to be an effective leader in a health care environment.
+Student will learn the basic knowledge skills, principles, and foundations necessary to be an effective leader/manager in a health care environment.
 Effective leadership styles will be explored in this course.
 Upon completion of the course the student will be able to communicate their personal leadership style.
 This will be a capstone course for the Health Care Professional Program.